metral/rpc_rd/marconi/marconi.md

 * Send commands to one or more agents (point-to-point or pub-sub)
 * Request an action or get information from an agent (RPC)

+## Out of Scope Use Cases
+Marconi may be used as the foundation for other services to support the following use cases, but will not support them directly within its code base.

+* Forwarding notifications to email, SMS, Twitter, etc.
+* Forwarding notifications to web hooks
+* Forwarding notifications to APNS, GCM, etc.
+* Scheduling-as-a-service
+* Metering usage

 ## Community Information
 * Use OpenStack infrastructure
   * gerrit code reviews